 DM: Absolutely.
 But the biggest question is if not me, then who?

 I can’t tell you the number of projects I have landed as a lawyer not because I was the supremely best and uncontainably best lawyer in Kampala but because I could talk to someone about something that we had in common.
-I have sat with people watching formula one races and that person on a Monday is thinking of which lawyer they would like to employ and remembers me cutting a joke about his driver or team and he says, can you come around, there is a problem I have.
+I have sat with people watching Formula One races and that person on a Monday is thinking of which lawyer they would like to employ and remembers me cutting a joke about his driver or team and he says, can you come around, there is a problem I have.
 Or say to you as you are leaving, come by my office tomorrow.
 And he is the CEO of a big entity.
 These things of being a gunner, teach them to your children.
 Teach them that they have to be broad people.
-I didn’t con my son into being a gunner so the gunners are the best team and he chose arsenal.
+I didn’t convince my son to be a gunner so the gunners are the best team and he chose arsenal.

-Having chosen arsenal, he became a fanatic supporter.
+Having chosen Arsenal, he became a fanatic supporter.
 He has stripes some of which he has outgrown, he uses them as pyjamas.
-And some are in better build that others he uses them for crucial matches.
+And some are in better build than others he uses them for crucial matches.
 And then hugs a cushion for comfort.
-I think being a gunner teaches you patience, the value of loyalty, brings out the aspect of hope.
+I think being a gunner teaches you patience, and the value of loyalty, and brings out the aspect of hope.
 You need to keep hope and optimism alive.
-A person that is not optimistic,that doesn’t expect better sometimes even against evidence becomes a depressed person.
+A person who is not optimistic, who doesn’t expect better sometimes even against evidence becomes a depressed person.
 But it helps you to manage and understand expectations.
-One of the things that my 15 year old son has learnt is to manage expectations.
-When things were going relay bad earlier on the past couple of years, after bad matches, he would turn on the playstation and make arsenal win.
+One of the things that my 15-year-old son has learned is to manage expectations.
+When things were going relay bad earlier in the past couple of years, after bad matches, he would turn on the PlayStation and make Arsenal win.

-DM: He learnt to succeed in things he can control.
+DM: He learned to succeed in things he can control.
 He couldn’t control the other match, he would play this one and win.
-It also helped him understand football terms; formations, players and their ratings and the like.
+It also helped him understand football terms; formations, players and their ratings, and the like.
 That makes you more interesting and a more rounded person but being a gunner teaches you a lot of things including dealing with pain.

 DM: Correct.
 It’s the same for me.
 I have been privileged enough to tell him that I struggled with mathematics in primary school.
 I promised him that we would go to the Emirates if he could pull off the maths in his final exam.
 He managed to pull it off and I also had to pull off some maths to make sure that we went to the Emirates.
 And I was very fortunate to watch a game in 2019 Manchester United at the Emirates and beat them 2 nil.
 It was very exciting and a bonding experience for both of us.